KoenvanLoon/EWS/README.md

 EWS are statistical indicators designed to detect **critical slowing down** and other precursors of regime shifts in complex systems.

 This code provides a **complete EWS pipeline** that allowes one to:
-- Compute EWS from temporal or spatial data,
+- Compute EWS from temporal and/or spatial data,
-- Assess monotonic trends using **Kendall's τ**,
+- Assess trends using **Kendall's τ**,
 - Compare observed trends against **null model distributions**,
 - Explicitly account for **missing data and coverage limitations**.